Header Image

 5.13.3.
 Parents’ parenting behavior

-Parental education is likely to have only a minor influence on the development of ADHD in children.
+Parental upbringing is likely to have only a minor influence on the development of ADHD in children.
 The influence on how well children can cope with existing ADHD is likely to be stronger.

-SHR, an ADHD model animal, was raised by non-ADHD rat mothers, and vice versa.
-This showed that79
+In one study, SHR, an ADHD model animal, was raised by non-ADHD rat mothers, and non-SHR rat pups were raised by SHR mothers.
+This showed that94

 • motor hyperactivity depended entirely on the parentage

-• the social behavior was primarily determined by the rearing mother
+• social behavior was primarily determined by the mother raising the child

 • attentional orienting behavior was influenced by both the parentage of the offspring and the parentage of the mother